Healthcare Training Institute - Quality Education since 1979

 Mentoring allows the internet bully to spend non-defensive time trying to understand another person, who often looks up to them.
 To help her practice these skills online, I also helped Tamara find an internet support group in which she could participate.
 Being able to give others helpful advice and support in an online support group helped Tamara begin to recognize that individuals on the other end of an online interaction are real people with feelings sometimes similar to hers.

-On this track, we have discussed four strategies for skill training for internet bullies.
+In this section, we have discussed four strategies for skill training for internet bullies.
 These four strategies are identify support, increase the ability to empathize, gain a more accurate self-concept, and improve social problem solving and anger management.

 Gradinger, P., Strohmeier, D., & Spiel, C. (2017).
 Parents’ and teachers’ opinions on bullying and cyberbullying prevention: The relevance of their own children’s or students’ involvement.
 Zeitschrift für Psychologie, 225(1), 76–84.